patnz/photo-app-nextjs-v1/README.md

-## Next.js Photo App Project
+## Photo App Project

-First time building a Next.js app, coming from having learned React.
+A personal photography portfolio web app built with NextJS

 ### Notes

 </>

+### Features

+- Landing page with statement
+- Sample of photography from Travel/Gigs/Festivals
+- Interactive map with photos positioned by geolocation (Geo JSON)
+- WEB3 contact form

-### Progress / TODO
+### TODO

-I've built the landing page and encorporated some of my photography with a functional WEB3 Form.

-TODO: Fix WEB3 Form to use hidden environment variable.
+- Fix WEB3 Form to use hidden environment variable.

-Fix up animation/fade-ins.
+- Fix up animation/fade-ins.
 They're a bit janky at this point.

-TODO: Get routes up and running.
+- Get routes up and running

-TODO: Build Gallery page for viewing photos.
-> Gallery Page should have space for 'story'.
+- Create space in Map component for 'story behind each image'

-TODO: Set up database for storing comments?
-Maybe comments should be limited to emoji reactions and people should be encouraged to use contact form for longer comments, that way I can curate response?
+- Set up database for storing comments?

-TODO: Set up comment functionality.
+- Set up comment functionality.
 Maybe comments should be limited to emoji reactions and people should be encouraged to use contact form for longer comments, that way I can curate response?

 <!-- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).